WebOrigami/projector/README.md

 Within a project, Projector can edit text files: plain text, markdown, CSS, JSON, YAML, JavaScript, Origami, etc. Files are always viewed in the context of a project.

-## Project root and type
+## Project root

-When you open a file or folder, Projector establishes its associated root folder and type based on the file/folder’s location:
+When you open a file or folder, Projector establishes its associated root folder based on the file/folder’s location:

 1. From the location, Projector walks up the folder hierarchy looking for an Origami configuration file called `config.ori`.
 If found, the folder containing that file is the project root.
-The project type will be `origami`.
 Note: an `origami` project may also have a `package.json` at the root level.
 2. From the location, Projector walks up the folder hierarchy looking for an npm `package.json` file.
 If found, the folder containing that file is the project root.
-The project type will be `npm`.
 3. Otherwise, the file’s containing folder is the project root; or, if the given object was a folder, the folder itself is the project root.
-The project type will be `folder`.

 ## Project name